-- Solar and Lunar Journals: I created these journals for use in my 8th grade integrated science classroom.
+- Patterns in the sky.
+I created these journals for use in my 8th grade integrated science classroom.
 Students logged the pathway of the sun and wrote down the shape of the moon for 4 weeks.
-We used these observations as our anchoring phenomena for our solar system unit.
+We used these observations as phenomena for our solar system unit.
 (This product is available on my TPT Store.)
-These observations are excellent phenomena because they are observations that students make in their day-to-day lives.
+These observations are excellent examples of NGSSS phenomena because they are observations that students make in their day-to-day lives.
 Check out how many requirements this activity fulfills from the evidence statement for MS-ESS1-1.

 - Ant Takeover: One time ants took over my kitchen.
-It was an unpleasant experience but an excellent phenomenon to introduce animal behavior (MS-LS1-4).
+It was an unpleasant experience but definitely a relatable one.
+This might be a great way to introduce animal behavior (MS-LS1-4) to your students.
 Ants are annoying, but also absolutely fascinating.
-This phenomenon is sure to generate many student questions.
+This is a great example of NGSS phenomena because it is sure to generate many student questions.

-What are your favorite phenomena to use in your classroom?
+What are your favorite examples of NGSS phenomena?
 Comment below.